FarronF/limerick-council-meetings/meetings/2018/06/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Special Meeting of Metropolitan District of Limerick - 7th June 2018.md

 campaigner for senior citizen’s rights.
 Members specifically remembered his love for

 his family, the community and the trade union movement.
-His involvement in the--- 2
+His involvement in the
+---
+2

 Senior Citizens Parliament was also remembered.